tomthetrainer/slide-dev-prototype/Foundations_course/slides.md

 2. Append an event using the Webui

 ---
 layout: intro
 ---

-# Truncating, Deleting, and Configuring Streams

-##
+# Stream Metadata

 ---
-layout: main_full
+layout: main-full
 ---

 # Configuration Options

 **Streams can be configured to:**
 * Only return x number of events by setting $maxCount
 * Only return the most recent events by setting $maxAge

 It is important to note that events will persist in the $all stream until a scavenge operation rewrites the log.
 Scavenge is covered later in the course.

 **Streams can be Deleted**
 * [Soft Delete](https://developers.eventstore.com/clients/grpc/delete-stream.html#soft-delete): Truncates the stream allowing future event appends to that stream
 * [Hard Delete](https://developers.eventstore.com/clients/grpc/delete-stream.html#hard-delete) ("Tombstone"): Permanently removes a stream and its events.
 When a stream is hard deleted, you cannot reuse the stream name, it will raise an exception if you try to append to it again.

 ---
-layout: main_full
+layout: main-full
 ---

 # Stream Configuration Internals

 Streams are configured by appending an event to the `$$` system stream
 * \$\$ streams are hard coded to return only a single event